beamline/docs/docs/implemented-techniques/conformance-behavioural-patterns.md

     trans "t_11"~"E" in "place_0" out "place_2" ;
     trans "t_12"~"F" in "place_0" out "place_2" ;
     ```
+    A tool that is capable of exporting TPN files is [PLG](https://github.com/delas/plg).
+For example, it is possible to import a simple Signavio BPMN file into PLG and then export the model (after conversion to Petri net) as TPN.

 In order to properly pre-process the Petri net, it is necessary to set up a [property file](https://en.wikipedia.org/wiki/.properties) called `javaOfflinePreProcessor.properties` with the following content: